Pimco rehires Seidner, El-Erian confidant, as a CIO

-NEW YORK (Reuters) - In its effort to rebuild its leadership team after the departure of Bill Gross, Pacific Investment Management Co said on Monday it rehired Marc Seidner as chief investment officer of non-traditional strategies.
+NEW YORK, Nov 3 (Reuters) - In its effort to rebuild its leadership team after the departure of Bill Gross, Pacific Investment Management Co said on Monday it rehired Marc Seidner as chief investment officer of non-traditional strategies.

 The newly created role was announced by Daniel Ivascyn, Pimco’s group chief investment officer, to whom Seidner will report.